PLEASE READ THIS CAREFULLY BEFORE SESSIONS COMMENCE.

 Confidentiality has some legal limits as well.
 There are situations where the therapist can be required to reveal information obtained during therapy to another person without the parent or child’s permission.
 These situations involve harm to self, harm to others and any safeguarding concerns.
 Whenever possible the child/adolescent will be informed before these concerns are shared

-Therapists who work with children have the difficult task of protecting the child/adolescents right to privacy while at the same time respecting the parent’s or guardian’s right to information.
+Therapists who work with children/adolescents have the difficult task of protecting the child/adolescents right to privacy while at the same time respecting the parent’s or guardian’s right to information.

 Therapy is most effective when a trusting relationship exists between therapist and client.
 Privacy is especially important in securing and maintaining that trust.
 One goal of treatment is to promote a stronger and better relationship between children/adolescents and their parents.
 However, it is often necessary for the child/adolescent to develop a “zone of privacy” whereby they feel free to discuss personal matters with greater freedom.
 This is particularly true for adolescents who are naturally developing a greater sense of independence and autonomy.